A Phenomenological Approach to Interactive Knot Diagrams: Method

 \subsection{Interaction}

 We allow the user to manipulate the geometry of the curve as follows.
-Clicking on the connection point between two neighbouring Bezier curves allows dragging it around, a click \texttt{+shift} on a connection point deletes it, whereas \texttt{+control} smooths the surroundings.
+Clicking on the connection point between two neighbouring Bézier curves allows dragging it around.
+Instead of simply moving the control point to the location of the mouse, we only allow it to move below a certain small distance every frame to ensure that even a quick jerk of the mouse on a slow machine does not confuse the algorithm determining which intersections have moved where.
+A click \texttt{+shift} on a connection point deletes it and merges the neighbouring Bézier curves, whereas \texttt{+control} enforces $C^1$ continuity at the point by aligning the incoming tangents at the point to be equal and opposite, providing a smoothing effect.
 A click on the curve itself splits it in two by creating two curves where one was before.
-Control points of the Bezier curves can also be moved with click and drag, changing the shape of the path just the same.
+Control points of the Bézier curves can also be moved with click and drag, changing the shape of the path just the same.
 Specific to knots is that clicking on the region around an intersection (whose specific length will concern us below) flips the boolean value determining which strand goes above.

-Now the crucial step --- our program is supplied with a new Bezier path each frame after an interaction and is tasked with finding a boolean crossing array such that the path and crossings give a knot diagram that corresponds to a knot that is homotopic to the knot from the last frame.
+Now the crucial step --- our program is supplied with a new Bézier path each frame after an interaction and is tasked with finding a boolean crossing array such that the path and crossings give a knot diagram that corresponds to a knot that is homotopic to the knot from the last frame.
 Sometimes, this is impossible, in which case the program should detect and perhaps report that to the user, for example by reverting the move.

 Firstly, we must note that it is a well-known open question of knot theory whether it is possible to recognize if two knots are homotopic in polynomial time, or even if one is homotopic to the unknot.
 Nonetheless it might be tractable to take this approach as impressive progress into knot equivalence algorithms continues to be made, see for example the quasi-polynomial time bound algorithm given by \textsc{Lackenby} (2015) \cite{lackenby}.
 As of now though, no practical algorithm is in sight and we have to be inventive in using additional information to speed up computations enough to be feasible in a real-time interactive setting.